-While it might seem like a food processor and a blender are interchangeable, they both have their strengths (and weaknesses) in the kitchen.
-If you only have the space for one of these appliances or you want to prioritize which one to add to your kitchen arsenal first, it pays to think about what you’ll be using it for most often.
+A food processor and a blender may seem interchangeable, but each has its strengths and weaknesses in the kitchen.
+If you only have the space for one of these appliances or want to prioritize which one to add to your kitchen arsenal first, it pays to think about what you’ll be using it for most often.

 This food processor looks much like the original version that made food processors so popular in home kitchens, but now it’s updated with a new chopping blade and a brushed stainless steel finish.